quat1024/quat1024.github.io/in/posts/who_is_bright_data.md

 * Jared, for posting the DMs he received from Bright SDK, and other people for corrobating that Bright has been contacting people
 * /u/tetrazine14 for the feedthememes post 💀

-If you have any additional information about Bright SDK, or if you are a modder who has been contacted by them, you can email me at `quat@highlysuspect.agency`.
+If you have any additional information about Bright SDK, or if you are a modder who has been contacted by them or any similar company, you can email me at `quat@highlysuspect.agency`.